What to see in Vicenza Italy: 5 striking examples of Palladian architecture

-Along with the excellent food, wine and the weather, a visit to Italy is also a treat for the architectural sights and senses.
-From Baroque to Neoclassical, your eyes will marvel at the intricate detailing and your jaw will drop at the magnitude.
+Along with the excellent food, wine and weather, a visit to Italy is also a treat for the architectural senses.
+And one such place where you’ll find all 3 is the northern Italy city of Vicenza.
+From Renaissance to Palladian architecture, your eyes will marvel at the intricate detailing and overall magnitude.

-For any visitors wanting to see the best architectural sights in Italy, heading to Rome or Florence is a safe bet.
-However, there are many other places — lesser known to the crowds — that deserve a look-in.
-Take the north-eastern city of Vicenza.
-A small, yet charming place in the region of Veneto, it’s home to some stunning and historical structures.
-It’s lesser known than neighbouring Venice, but what it lacks in reputation, it makes up for in architectural delights.
+For anyone wanting to see the best architectural sights in Italy, heading to Rome or Florence is a safe bet.
+However, there are many other places — and lesser known — that deserve a look-in.
+Vicenza is a small, yet place of architectural importance in the region of Veneto.
+Weather in Vicenza tends to adhere to season, and though it gets cold in winter, it also has long summers.
+It’s lesser known than neighboring Venice, but what it lacks in reputation, it makes up for in architectural delights.

-If you’ve never heard of Andrea Palladio, you’re in good company.
-In short, he was one of Italy’s most prominent architects.
-What’s more, he’s widely considered as one of the most influential individuals in the history of architecture.
-So prolific is Palladio’s legacy, that he has a style of architecture named after him — Palladian architecture.
-Today in Vicenza, it’s not uncommon for students across the world to come to the city to study his masterpieces.
+If you’ve never heard of Andrea Palladio, you’re not alone.
+He was one of Italy’s most prominent architects, and one of the most influential individuals in the history of architecture.
+So prolific is Palladio’s legacy, that he also has a style of architecture named after him — Palladian.
+Today in Vicenza, it’s not uncommon to see students from around the world visiting the city to study his masterpieces.

 Palladio was born in nearby Padua in 1508, but spent the majority of his life, and work, in Vicenza.
 While he started his career as a stonemason, he would become the most sought-after architect in Vicenza and Venice.

-Probably the most popular Palladio creation is the Basilica Palladiana.
-It’s also right in the heart of the historic centre of Vicenza, where you’ll find some of the best pasticceria and bars.
+The Basilica Palladiana is probably the most popular Palladio creation.
+It’s in the heart of the historic center, where you’ll also find some of the best pasticceria and bars.

-This Renaissance building is one of Palladio’s most notable works.
+This Renaissance building is also one of Palladio’s most notable works.
 Its most famous feature is the loggia, which shows off his architectural talent in the form of the Venetian window.
-A loggia’s an architectural feature that refers to a covered exterior corridor or gallery, which is supported by arches or columns.
+A loggia’s an architectural feature that refers to a covered exterior corridor or gallery.
+Arches or columns support the loggia feature.

 “Teatro Olimpico…holds the title of the oldest surviving stage set.”